jumpinjackie/fdo/OpenSourceBuild__README.txt

             cd [FDO OpenSource]/Providers/GenericRdbms/Src/UnitTest

             you must have the DSN created before you will run the unit tests.
-            DSN name can be specified using DSNOracle, DSNMySql, DSNSqlServer
+            DSN name can be specified using DSNOracle, DSNMySql, DSNSqlServer.

-            If you wish to run the ODBC unit tests without specifying an initialization file, update the default initialization file "OdbcInit.txt" file with valid values for username, password and service for the services against which the unit tests should be executed and run ./UnitTestOdbc with no additional parameters.
+            If you wish to run the ODBC unit tests without specifying an initialization file, update the default initialization file "OdbcInit.txt" file with valid values for username, password and service for the services against which the unit tests should
+            be executed and run ./UnitTestOdbc with no additional parameters.

-            NOTE: Do not drop OdbcInit.txt in subversion if you choose to modify it
+            NOTE: Do not drop OdbcInit.txt in subversion if you choose to modify it.

-            If you wish to run the unit test and specify your own initialization file, create your the file with valid values for username, password and the service names.
-Run the unit test by specifying the initialization file on the command line when executing the unit tests.
+            If you wish to run the unit test and specify your own initialization file, create your the file with valid values for
+            username, password and the service names.
+Run the unit test by
+            specifying the initialization file on the command line when executing the unit tests.

             e.g. ./UnitTestOdbc initfiletest=OdbcInitEx.txt

             NOTE: The initialization file must contain values for service, username and password.

-            The initialization file must contain service, username and password for each server type
+            The initialization file must contain service, username and password for each server type.

             e.g.: